 Rise in international tourism in Game of Thrones filming locations since 2011.

-What kind of challenges have you run into when working with data?
+What kind of challenges have you run into when working with complex data points or big data?

 I recently did work for a magazine that was extremely challenging but taught me some valuable lessons.
 The data set was large and complex, and we worked together to reduce and simplify it.
 Even then, the data kept breaking the structure; there was just too much.
 Every time, I had to go back and start again with a tweaked dataset.
 And each time, I found I couldn’t fit all the data into the DPS.